babarrett/mitosis-docs/mitosis-partslist.md

 ### Parts warnings:
-There are two versions of the nRF51 board black (wrong) and blue (right).
-The green board doesn't physically match the PCB footprint.
+There are two versions of the nRF51 board black (wrong) and blue (correct).
+The black board doesn't physically match the PCB footprint.
 The correct dimensions
 are: 17.0mm x 20.8mm.
 The bad dimensions are: 15.09mm x 20.07mm.

 The angled headers one builder ordered have a couple of mm between the 90 degree angle and